upcmd/updocs-content/logs/c0066_vvvvv.md

           "cmd": "hello, {{.greet}}"
         },
         {
-          "cmd": {
+          "name": "reg",
+          "desc": "demo greetlocal is registered to local var only\nit is accessible in current func, but not next one\n", "cmd": {
             "name": "greetlocal",
             "value": "hello, {{.student.school}}. registered to local func only" },
           "flags": {
             "localonly"
+          }
         },
-          "name": "reg",
-          "desc": "demo greetlocal is registered to local var only\nit is accessible in current func, but not next one\n" },
         {
           "name": "print",